 There are a couple of ways to go here.
 For an enduring daytime look, Dean recommends first applying an eye-shadow base, such

-like: Clinique Lid Smoothie Antioxidant 8-Hour Eye Colour in Born Freesia ($19.50, clinique.com) and Shiseido Shimmering Cream Eye Color in Purple Dawn ($25, shiseido.com).
+you might like: Clinique Lid Smoothie Antioxidant 8-Hour Eye Colour in Born Freesia ($19.50, clinique.com) and Shiseido Shimmering Cream Eye Color in Purple Dawn ($25, shiseido.com).

 The formula is key—liquid and gel liners last longer than pencil.
 But if you can’t part with your beloved pencil, trace over